kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 ### Adding an Inaccessible Cluster

 In situations where Kiali does not have access to remote clusters, you can manually specify the remote cluster info along with any external Kialis running on the remote clusters and Kiali will try to provide links to these in the UI.
-For example, if there is a kiali on the `east` cluster that does not have access to the `west` cluster and a kiali on the `west` cluster that does not have access to the `east` cluster, you can add the following to your Kiali configurations to have each kiali generates links to the external kiali for that cluster.
+For example, if there is a Kiali on the `east` cluster that does not have access to the `west` cluster and a Kiali on the `west` cluster that does not have access to the `east` cluster, you can add the following to your Kiali configurations to have each Kiali generate links to the external Kiali for that cluster.

 East Kiali configuration